 If you feel like your drug or substance use is getting out of hand, reach out to a loved one or rehab program near you, such as Kemah Palms.
 Don’t wait until you’ve gone through all the stages of addiction and hit rock bottom.
 While your substance abuse can be contained, some effects of your actions when high cannot be reversed.

 At Kemah Palms, we can handle all your addiction, detox, and rehab needs.
-Contact Kemah Palms today at [Direct], and let’s set you on a path towards getting control over your life.
+Contact Kemah Palms today, and let’s set you on a path towards getting control over your life.